Academic Intern Track

 What about centiles?

 Recruitment for the Academic Intern Track posts will take place before final year exams and therefore your centile will not be considered as part of the allocation process.
-Your exam results from your previous years of medical school will be taken into consideration.
-It is possible for someone to achieve the highest centile and not achieve an Academic Intern Track post.

 Why is there a separate allocation / match process?

 Successful applicants will be notified by the Academic Intern Track Recruitment Team of their allocation to the Academic Intern Track before final year exams commence.
 This will provide time to contact and meet with your academic supervisor, agree upon a project and undertake any relevant preparatory work.
-We strongly advise that Academic Intern Track candidates make the best use of this extra notice before commencing internship to prepare for what will undoubtedly be an exciting and challenging experience
+We strongly advise that Academic Intern Track candidates make the best use of this extra notice before commencing internship to prepare for what will undoubtedly be an exciting and challenging experience.

-Examples of Current and Past Research Projects
+Examples of Past Research Projects

-Examples of current and past research projects
+Examples of past research projects

 Information for Supervisors